-- 29. Unauthorized use of any school computer, computer system, computer software, Internet connection or similar school property or system, or the use of such property or system for inappropriate purposes. - 30.
-Possession and/or use of a laser pointer, unless the student possesses the laser pointer temporarily for an educational purpose while under the direct supervision of a responsible adult. - 31.
-Hazing. - 32.
-Bullying, defined as any overt acts by a student or group of students directed against another student with the intent to ridicule, harass, humiliate, or intimidate the other student while on school grounds, on a school bus, or at a school-sponsored activity, which acts are committed more than once against any student during the school year. - 33.
-Cyberbullying, defined as use of computer systems, including email, instant messaging, text messaging, blogging or the use of social networking websites, or other forms of electronic communications, to commit acts of bullying. - 34.
-Acting in any manner that creates a health and/or safety hazard for staff members, students, or the public, regardless of whether the conduct is intended as a joke. - 35.
-Engaging in a plan to stage or create a violent situation for the purposes of recording it by electronic means, or recording by electronic means acts of violence for purposes of later publication to persons other than school officials. - 36.
-Engaging in a plan to stage sexual activity for the purposes recording it by electronic means or recording by electronic means sexual acts for purposes of later publication. - 37.
-Any action prohibited by any Federal or State law. - 38.
-Any other violation of school rules or regulations or a series of violations that make the presence of the student in school seriously disruptive of the educational process and/or a danger to persons or property.
+- 33. Cyberbullying, defined as use of computer systems, including email, instant messaging, text messaging, blogging or the use of social networking websites, or other forms of electronic communications, to commit acts of bullying.any act of bullying through the use of the Internet, interactive and digital technologies, cellular mobile telephone or other mobile electronic devices or any electronic communications. - 34.
+Acting in any manner that creates a health and/or safety hazard for staff members, students, or the public, regardless of whether the conduct is intended as a joke, INCLUDING BUT NOT LIMITED TO VIOLATING SCHOOL OR DISTRICT HEALTH AND SAFETY PROTOCOLS DEVELOPED IN CONNECTION WITH THE COVID-19 PANDEMIC, SUCH AS BUT NOT LIMITED TO, PHYSICAL DISTANCING AND MASK-WEARING REQUIREMENTS. - 35.
+Engaging in a plan to stage or create a violent situation for the purposes of recording it by electronic means; or recording by electronic means acts of violence for purposes of later publication to persons other than school officials. - 36.
+Engaging in a plan to stage sexual activity for the purposes of recording it by electronic means; or recording by electronic means sexual acts for purposes of later publication. - 37.
+Using computer systems, including email, DISTANCE